HorizonNUST/sudoku/README.md

 - **Values 1-9** represent filled cells
 - **Pre-filled cells** are marked as prefilled / fixed during gameplay

-## Sudoku solver:
+### Solving and filling the board

 In order to solve the sudoku board backtracking logic was used.
 This was done by recursions.
 The function was called again and again to fill the board by numbers from 1-9 using nested for loops. if placing the number didn't break the sudoku rules function call returns true, but if it did break the rules function returns false and the function backtracks by setting that cell to 0 and then looping again trying different number.
-In this way we beautifully use recursion to fill the board by numbers until an valid board is formed and we store the result
+In this way we use recursion to fill the board by numbers until an valid board is formed and we store the result in the class.

+## GUI Framework

+### **SFML Framework**

+The project uses SFML (Simple and Fast Multimedia Library) as the graphics framework, installed via vcpkg package manager.

+### **Main Layout System**

+- `MainLayoutGroup.cpp` / `MainLayoutGroup.hpp` - Manages the overall layout structure and UI element positioning
+- Handles the arrangement of game board, buttons, and other UI components
+- Is Custom for Sudoku

+### **Visual Styling**

+- `SudokuBoardStyles.hpp` - Contains styling constants for the Sudoku board
+  - Text Config
+  - Grid Style Config
+  - Buttons Style Config

+### **Entry Point**

+- `main.cpp` - Application entry point that initializes and starts the game runner

+## GUI Features

+1. **Interactive Grid**: Click cells to select and input numbers
+2. **Visual Feedback**:
+   - Highlight selected cell
+   - Show conflicts/errors in real-time
+   - Distinguish pre-filled vs user-entered numbers
+3. **Custom Fonts**
+4. **Sound Effects**

+## Engine Architecture

+The engine directory likely contains:

+- Window management wrapper
+- Input handling system
+- Rendering utilities

+The utils directory includes:

+- General Helper functions i.e `DEBUG_PRINT`
+- Constants for all program i.e `ZERO_VECTOR2F`

 ## AI Tool Reflection